LASSO Inference for High Dimensional Predictive Regressions: Empirical Applications

-We study the one-month-ahead regression $\text{Return}_{t}=\alpha+\theta_{1}^{*}\times\text{logEP}_{t-1}+W_{-1,t-1}^{\top}\theta_{-1}^{^{*}}+u_{t},$ where $W_{-1,t-1}$ denotes a high dimensional vector that collects all control variables.
-We carry out hypothesis testing on the key parameter of interest $\theta_{1}^{*}$ that measures the predictive power of the log earnings-price ratio in forecasting the S\&P 500 monthly return.
-In addition to XDlasso and Dlasso, we conduct the IVX inference in a simple regression setup, omitting all control covariates, to demonstrate the necessity of incorporating high dimensional control covariates in practice.
-We compare the results of XDlasso to those of Dlasso for the high dimensional regression and IVX for a simple regression $\text{Return}_{t}=\alpha+\theta_{1}^{*}\times\text{logEP}_{t-1}+u_{t}.$
+In addition to XDlasso and Dlasso, we conduct the IVX inference in a simple regression setup, omitting all control variables, to demonstrate the necessity of incorporating high dimensional control variables in practice.
+We compare the results of XDlasso to those of Dlasso for the high dimensional regression and IVX for a simple regression $\text{Return}_{t}=\alpha^{*}+\theta_{1}^{*}\times\text{logEP}_{t-1}+u_{t}.$

 Table \ref{tab:app_est_return_ep} presents the point estimates and testing results for $\theta_{1}^{*}$.
 IVX delivers negative point estimates across all sample periods and detects significant effects in the full sample period and Pre-1994 subperiod at the 5\% significance level.
 However, the resulting negative relation between stock return and earning performance contradicts the economic mechanism between the two variables.
-Obviously, a large number of potential confounding variables are present in the dataset, which may be the culprit in producing the counterintuitive result from the simple regression.
+A large number of potential confounding variables are present in the dataset, which may be the culprit in producing the counterintuitive result from the simple regression.